mrshll1001/1023-testing_debugging/01_blackbox.md

 !["Selecting methods to test"](/img/select_methods.png)

 You'll see your auto-generated test class open up.
 It's up to you now to fill in the Test method to test the `sort()` method.
+Once you've done this, you've finished your first Test Class (it isn't very thorough, but still.
+Nice work.)

 Tips:
 - The HeapSort class takes an array of integers in its constructor to sort.
 - The `sort()` method also returns a new array of (supposedly) sorted integers.
+- If you're interested in how HeapSort works, you can watch [this video](https://www.youtube.com/watch?v=MtQL_ll5KhQ).
+Understanding the algorithm isn't necessary for the task - all you care about is that it sorts things.

 ## Task: Peer learning!
 For this task you're going to test each other's code.
-You can either: Pair up and work in a pair; work in groups and divide the group in two.
+You can either: Pair up and work in a pair; or work in groups and divide the group in two.
 Either works.
 Then do the following:

 1. Each half (of the pair or group) writes a **simple** class in Java that does a thing.
 It can be anything as long as the following conditions are met:
   - It has a constructor which takes some variables.